 Although no Viking warrior could ask for more than this, their time in Valhalla is limited.
-Eventually when the time of Ragnarok comes their skills will be put to the test as they assist Odin in his battle against the great wolf Fenrir.
+Eventually when the time of Ragnarok comes their skills will be put to the test.
+Then they assist Odin in his battle against the great wolf Fenrir.

-They shall fail to save Odin, but be strong enough to hold back his enemies while his son Vidar takes revenge.
-Nevertheless, they shall all find their end in this world as Asgard and the other created realms sink into the giant waves caused by Jormungand the world snake.
+They fail to save Odin, but are strong enough to hold back his enemies while his son Vidar takes revenge.
+Nevertheless, they all find their end in this world as Asgard and the other realms sink into the giant waves.
+The seas being beaten into a froth by Jormungand the world snake.

 The Fate of the Einherjar and the Valkyries